ar-nelson/cmpsci630-project2/README.md

 disconnection events, the heartbeat system is a more reliable way to guarantee that a connection is closed even in the event of an unexpected hang or deadlock.

+In the event that a session's leader disappears, a new leader is elected using a simplified Paxos-like algorithm.
+The leader is either the Director with the lowest (random) ID number, or the viewer with the lowest ID number if there are no Directors.
+The election process may not occur for 10-20 seconds after the leader actually disappears due to timeouts.

 [gob]: http://blog.golang.org/gobs-of-data